 Optics - Objectives

 The Victory FLs may not carry the ‘HD’ moniker, but these are an HD model, i.e. they use low-dispersion, high-fluoride glass elements in their objectives to reduce false colour fringing.
 I say ‘elements’ because these may have more than one, like the latest models and pioneered by Kowa.
 Certainly Zeiss state it’s a four-element objective.
-Despite the small aperture, these will need some fancy optics to work, because their objectives must be a very short focal ratio to keep them so compact.

 Given their short length, Zeiss might have been tempted to put the objectives near the front, compromising performance for veiling flare.
 In fact the objectives are very deeply recessed and have ridge-baffles in front of them to help reduce stray light – the sort of attention to detail you get when you pay for the best.